blackpoison1973/Vision/README.md

 # 🌌 Vision — AI-Powered Image Editor

-Vision is a modern **AI image editing platform** built with **React 19, Next.js 15, Tailwind CSS, Convex, Fabric.js, ImageKit, and Shadcn UI**.
+Vision is a modern **AI image editing platform** built with **React 19, Next.js 15, Tailwind CSS, Convex, Clerk Billing, Fabric.js, ImageKit, and Shadcn UI**.
 It helps you **create, edit, and enhance** your projects with advanced AI tools like **background removal, image extender, and smart retouching** — all inside a **sleek, responsive interface**.

 <p align="center">